MicrosoftDocs/power-platform/power-platform/admin/how-record-access-determined.md

 ---
-title: How Access to a record is determined | Microsoft Docs
+title: How access to a record is determined | Microsoft Docs
-description: How Access to a record is determined
+description: How access to a record is determined
 author: jimholtz
 ms.service: power-platform
 ms.component: pa-admin